Multi-Party Protocols, Information Complexity and Privacy: A direct sum for ?

 For technical reasons, in this section we use the notation $\overleftrightarrow{_{\!\;}\Pi_i}$ not as defined in Section~\ref{sec:model} to denote the concatenation of $\Pi_i$ together with a similar string $\overrightarrow{_{~}\Pi_i}$ of the messages sent by player $i$.
 Rather, we define $\overleftrightarrow{_{\!\;}\Pi_i}$ as a concatenation, local round of player $i$ by local round of player $i$, of, first, the messages sent by player $i$ and, then, the messages received by player $i$.
 Observe that since in this section we consider oblivious protocols there is a one-to-one correspondence between the transcripts of player $i$, $\overleftrightarrow{_{\!\;}\Pi_i}$, according to the two definitions.

-In the definition of our protocol we will use a two-party protocol as a black box, call it the \textit{lcp box} (for \textit{longest common prefix}), which can be used by two players $A$ and $B$ in the following way: $A$ inputs a string $x$, $B$ inputs a string $y$, and the box returns the first index $j$ such that $x_j \neq y_j$, if $x \neq y$, or returns that $x=y$, otherwise.
-The communication complexity of this black box is $\log n$ bits, where $n = \text{max}(|x|,|y|)$.
+Following~\cite{BBKLS}, in the definition of our protocol we will use a two-party ``device'' as a black box, call it the \textit{lcp box} (for \textit{longest common prefix}), which can be used by two players $A$ and $B$ in the following way: $A$ inputs a string $x$, $B$ inputs a string $y$, and the box returns the first index $j$ such that $x_j \neq y_j$, if $x \neq y$, or returns that $x=y$, otherwise.
+The conceptual device is assumed to operate with $0$ communication complexity.

-This black box protocol can be efficiently simulated if we allow error: \begin{lemma}[\cite{FRPU}] For any $\epsilon >0$, there exists a randomized public coin protocol, such that on input two $n$-bits strings $x$ and $y$, it outputs the first index $j$ such that $x_j \neq y_j$ with probability at least $1-\epsilon$, if such $j$ exists, and otherwise outputs that the two strings are equal.
-The communication complexity of this protocol is $\calO (\log (n/\epsilon))$ \end{lemma}
+This black box device can be efficiently simulated if we allow error: \begin{lemma}[\cite{FRPU}] For any $\epsilon >0$, there exists a randomized public coin protocol, such that on input two $n$-bits strings $x$ and $y$, it outputs the first index $j$ such that $x_j \neq y_j$ with probability at least $1-\epsilon$, if such $j$ exists, and otherwise outputs that the two strings are equal.
+The communication complexity of this protocol is $\calO (\log (n/\epsilon))$. \end{lemma}

 We note that this simulation can easily be extended to the case when the two input strings are not of the same length, by first communicating the two lengths, and continuing only if they are equal.
-This leaves the communication complexity of the simulation protocol $O(\log n)$ where $n = \text{max}(|x|,|y|)$.
+This leaves the communication complexity of the simulation protocol $O(\log (n/\epsilon))$ where $n = \text{max}(|x|,|y|)$.